-Below is a comprehensive maintenance program checklist for inspection, maintenance, and repairs to a flat roof.
+Below is a comprehensive maintenance checklist for inspection, maintenance, and repairs for low slope roofing.

 Regular Maintenance - Semi Annual or Quarterly Roofing Inspections

-Inspections are also made after any occurrence that might affect the roof such as storms, construction, fires, etc. Your maintenance program can automatically activate us to an inspection of your roof should inclement weather occur.
-If there is construction, HVAC work, etc. on the roof, you then call us to perform inspection and repairs as required.
+Inspections should also made after any occurrence that might affect the roof such as storms, construction, fires, etc. Your maintenance program can automatically activate us to an inspection of your roof should inclement weather occur.

 2. CONDUCTING FLAT ROOF INSPECTIONS